11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 WHOOP samples physiological signals at high frequency and combines them with motion data to detect sleep stages, duration, disturbances, and breathing events.

-The app then translates raw signals into a Sleep Score and a recommended sleep schedule, plus a nightly “Recovery” percentage that factors into training advice for the next day.
+The app then translates raw signals into a Sleep Score, a recommended sleep schedule, and a nightly “Recovery” percentage that factors into training advice for the next day.

 WHOOP’s emphasis is not just recording sleep but giving clear, prescriptive guidance you can act on.